moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/helpful-exts.md

 ## Spacepack

 Spacepack allows you to find and inspect Webpack modules.
 The "Add to global scope" setting is suggested, so you can use Spacepack from within DevTools.

-- `require`: Standard Webpack require.
-- `inspect`: Fetch a Webpack module by its ID and return an isolated copy of it, which can be double-clicked in DevTools to inspect the source code.
-- `findByCode`, `findByExports`: Returns an array of Webpack modules that has code/exports that match the arguments.
-- `findObjectFromKey`, `findObjectFromValue`, `findObjectFromKeyValuePair`, `findFunctionByStrings`: Search the exports of a Webpack module to find an object or function using the given arguments.
-- `modules`, `cache`: The Webpack modules and cache objects.
+See [here](/ext-dev/api#spacepack) for the API.

 ## DevTools Extensions